What Is A Codependent Relationship?

 - A tendency to love people that need pity or empathy and who can’t help themselves

-- Taking on the share of responsibility for both of them
+- Taking on the of responsibility for both in the relationship

 - Feeling hurt when the other person takes them for granted